Whether you're a salon owner or work as a self-employed mobile hairdresser, we've got you covered.

 You may be surprised to see this one on the list, but cyber insurance is relevant to any business that stores personally identifiable information.
 As a hairdressing business, you'll likely store information about your clients in your database, such as names, email address and even birth dates.
 This could make you the target of data theft, or result in someone accidentally breaching GDPR legislation by sending out a company email to people who haven't officially opted in to receive them.

 We've made insuring your business simple.
 Get started.

 Hairdressing insurance FAQs

 This depends on the level and types of cover you choose for your business.
-Our public liability cover starts from £5.00 per month.
+Insurnce for hairdressers starts from £4.75 per month.